Don Bosco College: Seminary

 the "St. Joseph's House of Studies" and improved to accommodate class rooms, dormitories, recreation rooms, and study hall to accommodate about fifty novices.
-In the 1930s, ground was broken on an imposing three-story, red-brick building which was dedicated in 1931.
+In the 1930s, ground was broken on an imposing two-story, red-brick building which was dedicated in 1931.
 Several other academic buildings and a gymnasium were constructed in the 1960s; a swimming pool was added in 1977.

 Summer camp

 From 1991 to 1998, the Salesians leased the campus during the summers as a camp for boys age 8–15.
 The hilltop camp consisted of a chapel, barrack style residential cabins, dining hall, & an outdoor covered area for communal events.

 Present usage

 Since the purchase, the campus has been converted and expanded as the main campus of Sussex County Community College (SCCC), a public two-year county college.
 Several new buildings have been built on the campus.